 there is a set of Class II waves called Mad Dog Rapids, followed by a Class II+ (III at higher

 water) set of larger irregular waves known as White Horse Rapids.
 There are also popular

 playspots located among the rocks on river right.

 The first takeout (Sandy Hook) on the MD side is 1/2 mile downstream from the confluence of the Shenndoah River on river left immediately before the US 340 bridge at Sandy Hook.
 To reach this takout from Rt.
 340, take the last left as you approach the 340 bridge from the MD side, then take the first right to the bottom of the hill where the road approaches the railroad tracks.
 The takeout is on posted railroad property and involves crossing two sets of very active tracks.
 This once very popular takeout has been closed by the railroad.

 The second takeout

-(Potomac Wayside) on the Virginia side immediately after the lower (MD) 340 bridge.
+(Potomac Wayside) on the Virginia side immediately before the lower (MD) 340 bridge.
 There

 is space for loading and unloading here, but there are only three parking spaces where you can